 A native South Korean, Dr. Kim received a diverse education from both Korea and United States.
 She began her professional music studies at Yewon School of the Arts and Seoul Arts High School in Korea.
 Moving to the United States, she studied at San Francisco Conservatory of Music pre-college division and Interlochen Arts Academy on a merit scholarship, receiving the Young Artist Award upon graduation.
 Dr. Kim received her Bachelor of Music degree from The Peabody Institute of Johns Hopkins University on a merit scholarship.
 She continued her music studies receiving Master of Music degree from the University of Michigan on a Full Scholarship, and Doctor of Musical Arts degree in Piano Performance and Literature from The University of Illinois Urbana-Champaign, receiving Full Scholarship and the Langford Fellowship.
 Her principal teachers include Mack McCray, Stephen Perry, Yong Hi Moon, Logan Skelton and Ian Hobson.

-Alongside her performing career, Dr. Kim is committed to teaching, and has served as a faculty member of Myungji University in South Korea, and at Lindeblad School of Music in New Jersey.
-Dr. Kim maintains her private piano studio in Wayne, New Jersey.
+Alongside her performing career, Dr. Kim is committed to teaching.
+She has served as a faculty member of Myongji University in South Korea, and currently teaches at Lindeblad School of Music in New Jersey.
+Dr. Kim also serves as a member of MEA Annual Piano Competition Committee and maintains her private piano studio in Wayne, New Jersey.